m-ressel/8-Week-SQL-Challenge/Case Study #1 - Danny's Diner/Case Study Questions.md

 | A           | sushi        |
 | A           | curry        |
 | B           | sushi        |

+Customer A ordered 2 products on their last day before becoming a member so the table chooses both of them.

 ---
 **8. What is the total items and amount spent for each member before they became a member?**